-While tourism is an important economic driver in the state of Florida, two things are eroding and destroying that driver: competition and misinformation/misperceptions.
+While tourism is an important economic driver in the state of Florida, three things are eroding and destroying that driver: the pandemic, competition and misinformation/misperceptions.
 These two obstacles are taking away visitors while the tourism promotion industry is trying to attract more of them.

+SECTION 3

-SECTION 3 COMMON MISCONCEPTIONS
+COMMON MISCONCEPTIONS